alexindris/Project_Prototype/README.md

 # Project Prototype

-This is our Software Lab project goal is to get, store, and show the data from our crops using IoT.
+This is our Software Lab project, the goal is to get, store, and show the data from our crops using IoT.

 This project has different phases:
 1. Data collection is dealt with inside the raspberry pi and processed on it.